mattwach/battery_drainer/README.md

 ![ui settings 1](images/ui_settings1.jpg)
 ![ui settings 2](images/ui_settings2.jpg)

-During discharge, the following status information will be displayed:
+During discharge, the following status information is displayed (the ghosting in the image is becuase the unit was actively updating during the photo):

 ![ui running](images/ui_running.jpg)